Can I use lists provided by third parties?

 This allows you to take advantage of the list in a responsible fashion: you can use the list of addresses as a starting point, but still verify that each person wants to receive mail from you.

-(There will be some people who don't join, of course, but that's their choice: if they don't want to receive mail from you, you shouldn't be sending it to them.
+(There will be some people who don't join, of course, but that's their choice: if they don't want and agree to receive mail from you, you shouldn't be sending it to them.
 Many of these recipients would complain if you just sent them messages, and you definitely don't want such people on your list anyway.)

 Keep in mind that you should only invite people if you're sure they knowingly gave the third party permission to share their addresses.
 If the third party simply buried some fine print on a privacy page that few people are likely to read, saying something like "we may share your address with our marketing partners", that doesn't count as "knowingly giving permission", since most people probably don't know they agreed to it.

-Ask yourself this question: "Will almost all the people on this list agree that they wanted the third party to share the addresses with me?"
-The answer might be "yes" if, for example, you run a local animal shelter and the list came from a national animal welfare organization that clearly had a "share my address with local animal rescue groups" checkbox on their e-mail signup page.
+Ask yourself this question: "Will all the people on this list agree that they asked the third party to share the addresses with me?"
+The answer might be "yes" if, for example, you run a local animal shelter and the list came from a national animal welfare organization that clearly had a "share my address with local animal rescue groups" checkbox on their email signup page.
 In cases like that, you can use the addresses as a starting point, inviting them to join your own list.